awslabs/aiops-modules/modules/sagemaker/sagemaker-templates-service-catalog/README.md

   - `prod-subnet-ids` - list of subnet ids
   - `prod-security-group-ids` - list of security group ids
   - `sagemaker-domain-id`: SageMaker domain id
-  - `sagemaker-domain-arn`: SageMaker domain ARN used for domain resource isolation
+  - `sagemaker-domain-arn`: SageMaker domain ARN.
+Used to tag resources with the `domain-arn`, which is used for domain resource isolation.
+If domain resource isolation is enabled `sagemaker-domain-arn` must be provided to ensure correct access to resources within the domain

 ### Sample manifest declaration